awolfe777/Finalproject_terrorism/README.md

 ![United States map-1](https://user-images.githubusercontent.com/95449976/206514095-8e026d25-e61d-4008-bb4b-38e1bcbff0c5.png)

-There was a total of 253 different cases that occurred in the United state.
+There was a total of 253 different cases that occurred in the United states.
 Of those 253 over 50% were located in eastern states.
-As well we can see that of the western events most of which were located in Los Angeles and San Francisco.
+As well we can see that of the western events, most of which were located in Los Angeles and San Francisco.
 The largest events were 9/11 and the OKC bombing which had the most casualties.
 Overall this made me realize how little the United States is affected by terrorism as compared to other countries.

 ## #4 What weapons are the deadliest?